 What does Clarence mean?

-Presented below is the baby name popularity of Clarence for boys.
-Clarence reached its apex rank of #17 in the U.S. during 1890-1899, but is not in the Top 1000 at the moment.
-(2014 Birth Statistics)
+Presented below is the baby name history of Clarence for boys.
+Clarence reached its apex rank of #17 in the U.S. in the 1900s, and is at #1080 currently.
+(2015 U.S. SSA Records)

 Which version is better?with its variant forms and related boy names.
 Popular variation forms of Clarence (#1080 from current records) listed in the Top 2000 are Clare and Clarance.
 These forms of Clarence were favored as baby names in the 1900s (average #395) and have become significantly less common since (#1693, 99.1% less usage), with versions like Clarence falling out of fashion.